Before I get to this Quadruple Pesto, I need to talk about a few things.

-About two weeks ago, the Sunday after the bombings in Boston..I started to think about life in a whole new perspective.
-It’s not a perspective I might follow – just errant thoughts…pondering….weighing options.
+About two weeks ago, the Sunday after the bombings in Boston, I started to think about life in a whole new perspective.
+It’s not a perspective I might follow, just errant thoughts, pondering, and weighing options.

-A classmate died in a car accident my senior year of high school, but I was too young to really grasp the situation..or rather, want to fully realize it at that age.
-We’re all immortal at 17 and 18 - we were all going to live forever.
+A classmate died in a car accident my senior year of high school, but I was too young to really grasp the situation, or rather, want to fully realize it at such a tender age.
+We’re all immortal at 17 and 18; we were all going to live forever.
 His death was a fluke, right?

-I recall that the night before his death he gave his girlfriend a hickey, and it never went away.
-We would rub it to make sure she wasn’t putting makeup on it, but it was spooky real and up until the last time I saw her, maybe Thanksgiving homecoming during my freshman year of college, it was still there and couldn’t be rubbed off.
+I recall that the night before his death he gave his girlfriend a hickey and it never went away.
+We would rub it to make sure she wasn’t putting makeup on it, but it was spooky real, and up until the last time I saw her, maybe Thanksgiving homecoming during my freshman year of college, it was still there and couldn’t be rubbed off.

 I knew exactly how she died before I opened the obituary.
 I took a deep breath and clicked on it.

-She took her own life, just as I thought.
-It didn’t actually say ‘suicide’ or ‘took her own life’, but the request for where donations be made in her name, confirmed it.
-She was never suicidal, or so I thought..but with her mental health issues, once I saw the obituary, I didn’t even consider ‘accident’ or ‘disease’…I just knew.
+She took her own life, just as I’d thought.
+It didn’t actually say ‘suicide’ or ‘took her own life’, but the request for where donations be made in her name confirmed it.
+She was never suicidal, or so I thought, but with her mental health issues, once I saw the obituary, I didn’t even consider an accident or disease of some sort.
+I just knew.

 She died last December.

 I saw she had a facebook page, so I clicked over to it.
 It’s mostly public, so I could see pretty much all of her wall and photos.
 She was posting a lot two days before her death, long paragraphs in response to simple greetings or statements, using a lot of capital letters and exclamation points (Hi, Ashlee!).
 She was manic.
 I’d seen it many times in person and heard it too many times over the phone.
 I could hear the rise and fall of her voice through the text.